-This isn’t about Extinction Rebellion, but about activist culture.
-Activist culture tends to unconsciously take on the values and structures of the larger culture, even as it tries to confront them.
-It’s similar to the larger culture in the pressure for conformity, the lack of space for listening, a fear of hearing or showing difference.
-When we sense these we're unsure if we're welcome to show up just as we are.
-And it's risky to find out, lest we become unpopular quickly.
+This isn’t about Extinction Rebellion, but about activist culture in general.
+Activist culture tends to unconsciously conform to the values and structures of the larger culture, even as it tries to confront them.
+It’s similar to the larger culture in the pressure for conformity, the lack of space for listening.
+When we sense this pressure (and humans, being the supremely social creatures we are are tremendously good at sensing it) we immediately know it’s risky to show up and speak up just as we are.
+We know what the group norm is and we conform lest we become unpopular quickly.
 This emotional riskiness and lack of safety is much like the wider culture which also favors a more superficial conformity.

 So here are some thoughts on what something better might look like, sparked as my thinking usually is, by another conversation.

 Fearlessness is distinct from bravado or martyrdom.
 It doesn’t suppress other parts of ourselves and diminish or belittle them, as if we’d be stronger that way.
 Fearlessness is based on a free choice, consciously chosen.
-Every part of us is lined up behind the action and we actually feel grounded and ready.
+In fearlessness, every part of us is lined up behind the action and we actually feel grounded and ready.
 We recognize our friends who are there with us too!
 Fearlessness isn’t really possible as a solitary act because to the extent it’s a solitary act we’ve no one to be fearless for.

 Neither vulnerability in the sense I mean it, or fearlessness, are possible without intentional places to practice and improve in.
 That’s because the social norm is to not welcome them.
 It’s not socially safe to risk either vulnerability or fearlessness.